-(2) Relative to all other currencies to which it is exposed
+(2) Relative to all other currencies to which it is exposed for a twelve-month period

 There are certain shortcomings inherent in the sensitivity analyses above.
 The analyses assume that all currencies would uniformly strengthen or weaken relative to the U.S. dollar or Euro.
 In reality, some currencies may strengthen while others may weaken, causing the earnings impact to increase or decrease depending on the currency and the direction of the rate movement.